1. limited advance ticket price

 Black Stone Cherry, masters of southern rock, could not deny where they come from: as their previous album's title says, from Kentucky.
 The quartet's recipe is not really complicated, but the more effective it is: monumental stadium anthems, bouncing on a kicking rock.
 The Black Stone Cherry has already proven twice over the past few years that the A38's concert hall can roar as well, and the riffs are just tearing off the heads.
 It's about time for a good southern whistle, especially for Black Stone Cherry will play their Family Tree album released last year too.
+Support will be by the Budapest-located nu-stoner band: Slowmash.

 Southern rockers Black Stone Cherry employ a fiery mix of rootsy hard rock and hard-hitting post-grunge/heavy metal that invokes names like Stone Sour, Theory of a Deadman, Buckcherry, and Shinedown.
 According to the bandmembers, none of whom were born before 1983, the lack of anything to do in their hometown, coupled with a rich musical background in their community and families, led them to start playing music.
 Lead vocalist and guitarist Chris Robertson met drummer John Fred Young (the son of Kentucky Headhunters' Richard Young) in school, and the two played music together throughout high school.
 In June of 2001, Black Stone Cherry officially formed with guitarist Ben Wells and bassist Jon Lawhon.
 They began holding shows at clubs in the area, and after a short while they gained a large all-ages following.